microsoft/playwright/docs/api.md

 Emitted when a dedicated [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) is spawned by the page.

 #### page.$(selector)
-- `selector` <[string]> A selector to query page for
+- `selector` <[string]> A selector to query page for.
+See [working with selectors](#working-with-selectors) for more details.
 - returns: <[Promise]<?[ElementHandle]>>

 The method finds an element matching the specified selector within the page.
-See [Working with selectors](#working-with-selectors) for more details.
 If no elements match the selector, the return value resolves to `null`.

 Shortcut for [page.mainFrame().$(selector)](#frameselector).

 #### page.$$(selector)
-- `selector` <[string]> A selector to query page for
+- `selector` <[string]> A selector to query page for.
+See [working with selectors](#working-with-selectors) for more details.
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

 The method finds all elements matching the specified selector within the page.
-See [Working with selectors](#working-with-selectors) for more details.
 If no elements match the selector, the return value resolves to `[]`.

 Shortcut for [page.mainFrame().$$(selector)](#frameselector-1).

 #### page.$eval(selector, pageFunction[, arg])
-- `selector` <[string]> A selector to query page for
+- `selector` <[string]> A selector to query page for.
+See [working with selectors](#working-with-selectors) for more details.
 - `pageFunction` <[function]\([Element]\)> Function to be evaluated in browser context
 - `arg` <[Serializable]|[JSHandle]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

 The method finds an element matching the specified selector within the page and passes it as a first argument to `pageFunction`.
-See [Working with selectors](#working-with-selectors) for more details.
 If no elements match the selector, the method throws an error.

 If `pageFunction` returns a [Promise], then `page.$eval` would wait for the promise to resolve and return its value.